refractionPOINT/lce_doc/docs/deploy_sensor.md

   1. Go to the "Extension options" section, and enter your installation key from the previous step.
 Click save.

 The installation key can also be pre-configured through the Managed Storage feature (key named `installation_key`) if you are using a managed Chrome deployment.

+### Staging Deployment
+When a new version of the sensor is made available, it can be useful to test the new version on specific hosts within an Organization without upgrading the whole Organization.

+This can be achieved using a sensor tag called `latest`.
+When you tag a sensor with `latest`, the sensor version currently assigned to the Organization will be ignore for that specific sensor and the latest version of the sensor will be used instead.
+This means you can tag a representative set of computers in the Organization with the `latest` tag in order to test-deploy the latest version and confirm no negative effects.

 # Uninstalling the Sensor
 Using an installer, as administrator / root, simply invoke it with one of: